 We could simply heat the oil up to 212°F and boil the water out.
 However, this would be detrimental to the oil and destroy it.
 So, we decrease the atmosheric pressure so that water and other contaminants can boil at a safe temperature, thus removing contamination and preserving the integrity of the oil.
 The graph below illustrates the boiling point of water under vacuum conditions.
 At 26” Hg., water begins to boil at 125°F. By increasing temperature and vacuum pressure, water will boil at a more rapid rate.

-The video belows shows how rapid we boil water out of oil.
+The video below shows how rapid we boil water out of oil.
 The Pro-Filtration vacuum dehydrator removes water rapidly due to its large vacuum chamber.
 Oil purifiers with smaller vacuum chambers can sometimes struggle with wet oil.
 Wet oil produces foam under vacuum conditions.
 If the vacuum chamber is too small, the foam has no where to go.
 The systems’ foam detector releases the vacuum pressure in the vacuum chamber, by allowing atmospheric pressure in, in order to reduce the foam.
 A consequence is that water removal stops while the foam control system is activated.
 A larger vacuum chamber reduces the frequency at which the foam control system is activated, thus removing more water in a shorter amount of time.

 Vacuum dehydrators are used in many industries.
 We offer water and gas removal solutions for transformer oil, turbine oil, gear oil, morgoil, lubricating oil and hydraulic oils, just to name a few.
 Systems are designed based on the type of oil we intend to process.